Last Updated: March 26, 2022

 Almost all types of businesses can accept credit card payments, including the following:

 Obtaining approval for a merchant account is not a sure thing.
 However, if your business already exists, there is a good chance it will be approved.
-A few things make it easier to get approved and can lower your costs once approved:
+A few things make it easier to get approved and can lower your costs once approved, such as a good personal and business credit rating,

 It is impossible to accept credit cards without paying a fee, as this is one of the primary ways that credit card networks are compensated for their service.
 However, you can avoid fees by adding a surcharge to credit card payments or by increasing prices.
 You can incentivize cash payments by offering a discount to customers who pay with cash.
 You can also conduct extensive research to determine the suitable payment processor to provide you with the best rates.